colintbowers/DependentBootstrap.jl/README.md

 In practice, the keyword argument method `f(data ; kwargs...)` actually just wraps a call to `f(data, BootInput(kwargs...))` under the hood.
 However, most users will not need to concern themselves with this level of detail.

 For those who wish more fine-grained control, please use `?BootInput` at the REPL to get more information on this core module type.

-Finally, note the function `bandwidth_politis_2003{T<:Number}(x::AbstractVector{T})::Tuple{Int, Float64, Vector{Float64}}` is not exported, but the docstrings can be accessed using `?DependentBootstrap.bandwidth_politis_2003` at the REPL.
-This function implements the bandwidth selection procedure from Politis (2003) discussed above, and may be of independent interest to some users.

 #### Examples